Bignan: Name

 In Breton the city is named Begnen.
-The municipality signed the charter Ya d'ar brezhoneg the November 20, 2009.
+The municipality signed the charter Ya d'ar brezhoneg on 20 November 2009.

 Population

 Inhabitants of Bignan are called Bignanais.
 In 2017, the municipality had 2,791 inhabitants, an increase of 7% compared to 2007.

 Landmarks

 Catholic Church

 The Saint-Pierre-et-Saint-Paul church is a Catholic church located in Bignan.
 It is dedicated to the apostles Peter and Paul.

 The building was built at the end of the 18th century on the site of a ruined Romanesque church.
 On the initiative of the rector of the time, Pierre Nourry, and following his plans, the construction of a new church was begun in 1787.

-The first stone is laid on August 19, 1787, but construction was Interrupted during the French Revolution and the exile of Abbot Nourry, refractory, work resumed in 1801.
+The first stone was laid on 19 August 1787, but construction was interrupted during the French Revolution and the exile of Abbot Nourry, refractory, work resumed in 1801.
 Pierre Nourry is buried there at his death in 18043.
 New bells are melted for the church and received in 1807.
 The bell tower is built between 1824 and 1857.

-The church - with the sacristy, the furniture that is integrated and the placier - is registered as a historic monument by order of February 23, 2016.
+The church - with the sacristy, the furniture that is integrated and the placier - is registered as a historic monument by order of 23 February 2016.